dib-lab/2020-paper-sourmash-gather/manuscript.md

 approach to fall apart when closely-related organisms are in the metagenome.)  -->

-CTB note: gather can be done on exact k-mers as well.

 Algorithm [1](\ref{alg:gather}) describes the `gather` method using a generic operation `FindBestContainment`.
 An implementation for `FindBestContainment` for a list of datasets is presented in Algorithm [2](\ref{alg:list}).
-Appendix [A](#smol-source-code) has a minimal implementation in the Rust programming language [@matsakis_rust_2014] for both algorithms, including a _Scaled MinHash_ sketch implementation using a _set_ data structure from the Rust standard library (`HashSet`).

 ```{=latex}
 \RestyleAlgo{boxruled}